|Home||Queens||Honey Production||Employment||Contact Us||Research & Publications||Tours||Items For Sale||Links||FAQs|

 We had tested 25% of our hives every year.
 In the spring of 2008 we found our first varroa mites in 3 yards.
 We are experimenting with several options to keep varroa under control until we find a method or methods that work for us.

 In 1995 one yard with one tracheal mite in one bee out of 100 bees (1%) was found at Pedersen Apiaries.
 That yard had no more positive tests and was kept quarantined until 2000.
 After it was dequarantined another yard tested positive for tracheal mites at 1%.
 While we have tracheal mites, we have not treated for them specifically since the initial panic in 1995.
-However, we used a spring treatment of formic acid for varroa mites from 2011-2013 inclusively.
+However, we used a spring treatment of formic acid for varroa mites from 2011-2013 inclusively and then again in the fall of 2017.
 Formic acid also treats tracheal mites.
 Medhat Nasr tested our stock in 1998, 1999 and 2000 and found it highly resistant to tracheal mites.

 After years of rejecting hives as potential breeders if we saw any chalkbrood in them, we rarely saw it in our hives.
-Recently we have found a resurgence of chalkbrood in the Russian stock.
+We found a resurgence of chalkbrood came with the Russian stock.
 Therefore, we are monitoring for chalkbrood and replacing queens with infestations.

 We rarely see sacbrood.